Kunal3337/SQL-Projetcts/README.md

 **Data Quality**: Cleanse and resolve data quality issues prior to analysis.<br>
 **Integration**: Combine both sources into a single, user friendly data model designed for analytical queries.<br>
 **Scope**: Focus on the latest dataset only; historization of data is not required.<br>
-**Documentation**: Provide clear documentation of the data model to supprt both business stakeholders and analytics team.
+**Documentation**: Provide clear documentation of the data model to support both business stakeholders and analytics team.

 ### BI: Analytics & Reporting (Data Analytics)